Clueless: Plot

 Christian Stovitz, a handsome metrosexual new student, immediately attracts Cher's attention, becoming her target for a boyfriend.
 When Cher goes to a party with him, Josh becomes protective, also attending the party in the process.
 There, he gallantly rescues Tai when no one asks her to dance.
-Later inviting Christian to hang out watching a film at her home, Cher tries to seduce him, but he is distracted admiring the male actors in the film and deflects her advances.
-After Murray informs Cher and Dionne that Christian is gay, Cher decides to remain friends with him, approving his taste in art and fashion.
+Later inviting Christian to hang out watching a film at her home, Cher tries to seduce him.
+However, he is distracted admiring the male actors in the film and deflects her advances.
+After Murray informs Cher and Dionne that Christian is gay, she decides to remain friends with him, approving of his taste in art and fashion.

 Cher's privileged life takes a negative turn when Tai's newfound popularity strains their relationship.
 Additionally, when Cher fails her driving test, for the first time she cannot negotiate to change the result.
 Her mood worsens when Tai confesses her feelings for Josh to Cher, asking Cher's help in pursuing Josh.
-Jealous, though oblivious, Cher tells Tai that she is not right for Josh, and the two girls fall out.
+Jealous, though oblivious, Cher tells Tai that she is not right for Josh, so the two girls fall out.

 Feeling "totally clueless", Cher reflects on her priorities and repeated failures to understand or appreciate the people in her life.
 She begins to help by performing document review on her father's legal case along with Josh, and they begin to bond.
 Pondering why she is bothered by Tai's romantic interest in him, Cher finally realizes that she is in love with Josh.
-After her epiphany, Cher begins making awkward but sincere efforts to live a more purposeful life, including captaining the school's Pismo Beach disaster relief effort.
+After her epiphany, Cher begins making awkward but sincere efforts to live a more purposeful life.
+This includes captaining the school's Pismo Beach disaster relief effort.
 She accepts an invitation from Travis to a skating tournament in Long Beach, where she reconciles with Tai, who is now dating Travis.

 Cher and Josh eventually realize their feelings for one another, culminating in a kiss.
 Some time later, Cher attends the wedding of Mr. Hall and Miss Geist, which she and Josh attend as a couple, along with Dionne, Murray, Tai, and Travis.
 Cher catches the wedding bouquet and kisses Josh.